98 LEC: Working with OpenAI’s API

 print(ai_response)

 #> [1] "1.
-Define the problem: Clearly state the problem or question that needs to be answered using data and analytics.\n\n2.
-Data collection: Gather relevant data from various sources, such as databases, APIs, surveys, or web scraping.\n\n3.
-Data cleaning and preparation: Clean and preprocess the data to ensure its quality and suitability for analysis, including handling missing values, outliers, and inconsistencies.\n\n4.
-Exploratory data analysis: Explore the data visually and statistically to gain insights, identify patterns, and detect relationships between variables.\n\n5.
-Feature engineering: Create new features or transform existing ones to optimize model performance and improve predictive power.\n\n6.
-Model selection: Choose the most appropriate machine learning model or algorithm based on the problem type and data characteristics.\n\n7.
-Model training: Train the selected model on the prepared data to learn patterns and relationships.\n\n8.
-Model evaluation: Evaluate the model's performance using metrics such as accuracy, precision, recall, or ROC curve to assess its effectiveness.\n\n9.
-Model tuning: Fine-tune the model by adjusting hyperparameters and optimizing its performance through techniques like cross-validation or grid search.\n\n10.
-Model deployment: Deploy the trained model into production or make predictions on new data to solve the problem and deliver insights or recommendations.\n\n11.
-Model monitoring and maintenance: Continuously monitor the model's performance, retrain it with new data if necessary, and update it to ensure it remains effective over time."
+Define the problem: Clearly outline the problem to be solved and the goals of the project.\n\n2.
+Data collection: Gather relevant data from various sources, ensuring it is accurate and complete.\n\n3.
+Data cleaning and preprocessing: Remove any inconsistencies, missing values, or outliers in the data to ensure its integrity.\n\n4.
+Data exploration and visualization: Use statistical techniques and visualizations to gain a better understanding of the data and identify patterns or relationships.\n\n5.
+Feature engineering: Create new features or transform existing ones to improve model performance.\n\n6.
+Model selection: Choose the most appropriate machine learning model for the problem at hand.\n\n7.
+Model training: Train the selected model on the data to learn patterns and make predictions.\n\n8.
+Model evaluation: Evaluate the model's performance using metrics such as accuracy, precision, recall, or F1 score.\n\n9.
+Model optimization: Fine-tune the model by adjusting hyperparameters or using techniques like cross-validation to improve performance.\n\n10.
+Deployment: Deploy the final model into production to make predictions on new data."

 Ok, so that wasn’t really readable.
 Let’s try to format it a bit better: